guidoerfen/miniature-component/README.md

 $instanceFromMapping = $this->container->get('class_key_string');
 ```
 On the fly overriding happens via a second parameter, an array whose fields are indexed the same as the original arguments array.
-You might provide all parameters once again or you might just want to provide cerrtain parameters.
+You might provide all parameters once again or you might just want to provide certain parameters.
 In the second case string-indexes in the arguments are useful.

-Considering the excaple from above, let's assume the `person_access`-instance
+Considering the excample from above, let's assume the `person_access`-instance
 wants to retrieve a `person_manager` instance using replacement-classes
 for `@person` and `@adress`, it might look somehow like this:
 ```PHP